-How to Optimize Your Newsletter About Page to Increase Newsletter Subscribers
+How to Optimize Your Newsletter Landing Page to Get More Subscribers

 Your newsletter About page is either earning subscribers or losing them.
 Learn exactly what to include to increase your newsletter subscribers without spending on ads.

-Imagine landing on an email newsletter a friend recommended.
+Imagine landing on a newsletter a friend recommended.
 You're curious, maybe even excited.
-So you click the About page and find... nothing.
+So you click through to the sign-up page and find... nothing.
 No name, no mission, no content promise.
 Would you hand over your email address?
 Probably not.

-Yet countless newsletter creators make exactly this mistake every single day, leaving potential subscribers with zero reason to commit.
+Yet countless creators make exactly this mistake every single day, leaving potential subscribers with zero reason to commit.
+Your newsletter landing page is the page that has to change their mind, and most of them are leaving it empty.

-Fixing your About page is one of the highest-leverage moves you can make to increase your newsletter subscribers, and it costs you nothing but a bit of focused writing time.
+Fixing your newsletter landing page is one of the highest-leverage moves you can make to grow your newsletter, and it costs you nothing but a bit of focused writing time.

-Before a visitor ever touches your sign-up form, they want answers.
+Before a visitor ever touches your signup form, they want answers.
 Who created this?
-What newsletter content will land in my inbox?
+What email newsletter will land in my inbox?
 How will this actually help me?
+Like any strong landing page, yours has to answer those questions in the first few seconds, because that first impression is what visitors use to decide.

-A vague About page loses newsletter subscribers daily.
+A vague newsletter landing page loses subscribers daily.
 A clear one earns them.

-What to Include on Your Newsletter About Page
+What to Include on Your Newsletter Landing Page

-Think of your About page as a promise to your target audience.
-Here's what every newsletter sign-up page needs to communicate clearly.
+Think of your newsletter landing page as a promise to your target audience.
+Here's what every high-converting newsletter sign-up page needs to communicate clearly.

 1. Who You Are